Home » Business English Blog » Diplomatic English for Business

 • I’ve always thought that…

-Saying thank you and expressing appreciation “go a long way” (=have a lot of value) in building good business relationships.
+Saying please, thank you and generally expressing appreciation “goes a long way” (=has a lot of value) in building good business relationships.
+You can say statements such as:

-• Thank you, thank you so much, thank you very much
+• Thank you, thank you so much, many thanks.

 • We could not have done this without you.